Ren8985/TACO_Data_format_conversion/README.md

 The JSON annotation file of the original TACO dataset can be converted into a dataset format that conforms to YOLO training

+**Actually,other data of json format also can use this code to convert**

 **main train of thought**

 **Requirements for annotation information:**
-● Category number for each target object
+Category number for each target object
 The center position (x, y) of the target object in the image The width and height of the target object (w, h)